JM1/ovs-nuevomatchup-reproducer/README.md

   What kind of algorithmic optimizations has been disabled?

+  ***Answer:*** The [Rashelbach et al. (2022)] paper introduces 3 improvmeents to the training algorithm, seen in Fig 7.
+The performance improvement measurements as reported in Fig 7 are independent of each other, meaning each one was measured while the two others were disabled.

 * Why do "megaflows frequently migrate between the megaflow cache and the RQ-RMI models" in OVS-CCACHE ([Rashelbach et al. (2022)] (p.
 1365))?
 Isn't the megaflow cache only used for megaflow updates used during training and then emptied afterwards?
 Why/How do megaflows migrate from RQ-RMI models to megaflow cache?

+  ***Answer:*** In OVS-CCACHE the Megaflow cache acts as the remainder set.
+In each training iteration all megaflows are considered to iSet construction.
+This means that megaflows may migrate between two adjacent NeuvoMatchUp trained instances.

 * [Rashelbach et al. (2022)] (p.
 1366) applied three traffic traces (CAIDA-short, MAWI and CAIDA-long) to 36 synthetic OpenFlow rulesets generated with ClassBench (12 rulesets x {1K, 100K, 500K rules}).
 The figures either explictly show